felix-popp/felix-popp.github.io/_posts/2022-01-13-get-the-predictions-of-the-validation-set-in-fast.ai.md

 hidden: false

 ---
-Getting the predictions after running a model in fast.ai helps to assess the plausibility of the model.
-For example, if 90% of all labels are the same, the accuracy is likely better than 90%.
-However, that doesn't mean you have a good model. <!--more--> The following approach was taken from [here](https://forums.fast.ai/t/doing-predictions-and-showing-results-with-v2-questions-best-practice-thread/62915 "Doing predictions and showing results") and slightly modified.
+Getting the predictions of a neural network in fast.ai helps assess a model's performance.
+For example, if 90% of all labels are identical and the model always predicts this label, the accuracy is 90%.
+However, that doesn't mean you have a good model. <!--more--> The following approach was taken from [here](https://forums.fast.ai/t/doing-predictions-and-showing-results-with-v2-questions-best-practice-thread/62915 "Doing predictions and showing results") with modifications.

     print("label, prediction, confidence, image_name")
     for index,item in enumerate(preds):